 MBBS, MRCGP, DRCOG, DFFP, Dip.
-Palliative care,
+Palliative care, MCPD, BSLM, Cert.
+Health Coach

-Menopause can affect your quality of life in ways that are often underestimated—impacting your work, relationships, and how you feel within yourself.
-Many women are left trying to make sense of these changes on their own, unsure what is normal or aware of the longer-term impact on their health.
+Menopause can affect your quality of life in ways that are often underestimated , impacting your energy, confidence, relationships, sleep, concentration, and how you feel within yourself.

-As a long-distance runner, I value sustainable habits—and bring that same philosophy into my care.
+As a long-distance runner, I value sustainable habits and bring that same philosophy into my care.

-Consultations are available online and in person, with time to listen and create a plan that works for your life.
+Consultations are available online and in person, with time to listen and create a personalised plan that works for your life.

 A focused 30 mins face to face appointment with a GP addressing: